MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

 ## What is Houdini?

-Houdini is a 3D procedural content creation tool.
-It uses a non-destructive node-based tool system that can be used to design process pipelines and 3D content.
+[Houdini](https://www.sidefx.com/) is a 3D procedural content creation tool that uses a non-destructive node-based tool system to design process pipelines and 3D content.

 ## Set up your environment